wanestar/KomgaZoom/README.md

 Open the script in your script manager.
 Change the @match location in the script to match your Komga URL.
+Be sure to keep the asterk * at the end of URL!

 Note: The script will not work until you update the @match location to your specific Komga URL.